JohannesMP/com.johannesmp.blog/_posts/2016-01-23-fixing-make-exeptions-on-windows.md

 >
 >     SHELL=C:/Windows/System32/cmd.exe
 >
-> Either as appended to the command line arguments, or add it to the top of the make file.
+> Either along with the command line arguments, or instead add it to the top of the make file.
 >

 This solution works, but doesn't fix the actual problem: why is `make` unable to find the shell?